Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/habus-cudgel-sot2.md

 - **Price** 415 gp
 - **Bulk** 1; **Usage** held in 1 hand

-Long associated with a notorious crime boss in Nantambu, this stout +1 striking fearsomeAPG club is studded with vicious-looking knobs of obsidian and wrapped in cloth for a better grip.
+Long associated with a notorious crime boss in Nantambu, this stout +1 striking [fearsome](compendium/equipment/items/fearsome-apg.md) club is studded with vicious-looking knobs of obsidian and wrapped in cloth for a better grip.

 It emits a ghastly groan when swung.